-When Scott Barker, Head of Customer Care started his position 18 months ago, live chat interactions were growing at a fast pace, resulting in what he describes as a “double failure”.
+When Scott Barker, Head of Customer Care started his position, live chat interactions were growing at a fast pace, resulting in what he describes as a “double failure”.
 As Scott explains, “because the customer was unable to find a solution on our website, we consider this a failure.

 Eventually the unsatisfied customer would contact us, and this drove up our costs, bringing us to the second failure.”
 The website was hard to navigate, content was unmanaged and inconsistent, and the help page where most customers would go to find an answer merely consisted of an unstructured list of FAQs.

-In just 8 weeks, the virtual assistant went live with contextual answers based on the user’s location.
+In just eight weeks, the virtual assistant went live with contextual answers based on the user’s location.
 An internal knowledge base was also launched to streamline the role of the support agents.
-Starting out with a specific goal – to reduce contacts generated from the help page – the company introduced new metrics such as the contact- help-page ratio.
+Starting with a specific goal – to reduce contacts generated from the help page – the company introduced new metrics such as the contact-help-page ratio.

-During the first weeks, engagement with the chatbot on the help-page was 65%.
-Fast forward 11 months, engagement with the bot stands at 80%.
+During the first weeks, engagement with the chatbot on the help page was 65%.
+Fast forward 11 months and engagement with the bot stands at 80%.
 This high level of bot engagement has resulted in a reduction in contact and costs by 14%.

-• Implement as quickly as possible: In the fast-fashion industry, products become outdated quickly, as do digital engagement strategies.
-It was decided to start small and build in steps to avoid outdatedness on the day of launch.
+Firstly, in the fast-fashion industry, products become outdated quickly, as do digital engagement strategies.
+Missguided decided to start small and build in steps to avoid outdatedness on launch day.

-• Appoint the right people: Prior to launch the company dedicated a small internal team of technically-savvy and operationally knowledgabl colleagues to receive training in managing and optimising the knowledge base and chatbot.
+Secondly, before the launch, the company dedicated a small internal team of technically savvy and operationally knowledgeable colleagues to receive training in managing and optimising the knowledge base and chatbot.

-• Keep track of ROI: Investing in new metrics and complementing the chatbot with tools such as Google Analytics has contributed greatly to tracking ROI.
+Finally, investing in new metrics and complementing the chatbot with tools such as Google Analytics has contributed significantly to tracking ROI.

 Select a region to show relevant information.
 This may change the language.

 Is this region a better fit for you?